 The Company tests at least annually whether goodwill has suffered any impairment in accordance with IAS 36 'Impairment of Assets'.
-The recoverable amounts of the Company's cash-generating units (CGU) have been determined based on value in use calculations which involve a higher inherent level of estimation due to the ongoing uncertainty caused by COVID-19.
-These calculations require the use of estimates and assumptions consistent with the most up-to-date budgets and plans that have been formally approved by management.
-Although the impact of COVID-19 is not expected to significantly impact the long term prospects of the Company's CGUs, the size of the short term shock of the pandemic combined with higher discount rates have reduced the level of headroom in certain CGUs in comparison with the prior year. (see Note 10)
+The recoverable amounts of the Company's cash-generating units (CGU) have been determined based on value in use calculations which involve a higher inherent level of estimation due to the ongoing uncertainty in the UK economy.
+These calculations require the use of estimates and assumptions consistent with the most up-to-date budgets and plans that have been formally approved by management. (see Note 10)